jake-miles/grammar-py/README.md

 - Empty: represents an empty cartesian product,
 - Lit: represents a literal string like "a",
-- And: represents a sequence of Expressions, such as "abc{d,e}" - a literal followed by a disjunction,
+- And: represents a conjunction of Expressions, such as "abc{d,e}" - a literal followed by a disjunction,
 - Or: represents a disjunction of Expressions that multiply the results at that point in the input string.

 For example, the string "abc{d,e}" would turn into the Expression: